Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

     return data
 ```

-At each day the algorithm checks the inventory level and compares it with the reorder point.
+At each day, the algorithm checks the inventory level and compares it with the reorder point.
-1. If the inventory level is less than or equal to the reorder point, it then places an order.
-But this stock is realized only after the lead time for that product has passed.
-For example, Product 1 has a lead time of 9 days, if the order is placed on day 52, the inventory will be replenished on day 61.
+If the inventory level is less than or equal to the reorder point, it then places an order.
+However, this stock only arrives on hand after the lead time for that product has passed.
+For example, Product 1 has a lead time of 9 days, so if the order is placed on day 52, the inventory will only be replenished on day 61.

-The algorithm then follows a similar decision logic in updating the inventory level, to the periodic review algorithm.
-The profit and expected lost orders calculation is similar to that of the periodic review policy.
+The algorithm then follows a similar decision logic to the periodic review algorithm in updating the inventory level.
+The profit and expected lost orders calculations are similar to that in the periodic review policy.

 ```python